-Lebanon set to get new national unity government in days: politicians
+Lebanon set to get new national unity government in days - politicians

 Heavily indebted and suffering from a stagnant economy, Lebanon is in dire need of an administration that can set about long-stalled reforms to put public debt on a sustainable footing.

+“Matters are moving quickly and if things stay like this without obstacles - and I don’t expect obstacles - the government will soon see the light,” Major General Abbas Ibrahim, a top security official involved in efforts to end the impasse, said in a televised news conference.

-“We are in the last phase and it is probable that the government will be formed before the Christmas holiday,” Finance Minister Ali Hassan Khalil told Reuters.
-“This will leave a positive impact on the financial and economic situation and open the way for a start to dealing this file,” he added.
+Finance Minister Ali Hassan Khalil told Reuters the process was “in the last phase and it is probable that the government will be formed before the Christmas holiday”.
+“This will leave a positive impact on the financial and economic situation and open the way for a start to dealing (with) this file,” he added.

 Fitch Ratings on Tuesday changed Lebanon’s outlook to negative from stable, citing a further deterioration in government deficits and debt dynamics and signs of rising pressures on Lebanon’s financing model.